-Alex Ellis joined DExEU as Director General in January 2017, with a focus on the EU institutions and member states.
+Alex Ellis joined DExEU as Director General in January 2017.
 Prior to this, he was the British Ambassador to Brazil, from 2013 to 2016.

 Alex has extensive experience in the EU, mainly in Brussels, as member of the cabinet of the President of the European Commission.
 In this role, he had responsibility for energy, climate change, competition, development, trade and strategy.